• Skip to main content

 Weigh out 50 grams of yeast (about 1 tablespoon) and add ½ cup of warm water (110 degrees Fahrenheit) to a bowl.

-Proofing the yeast for homemade pizza dough step 1
+proofing the yeast for homemade pizza dough step 1

 50 Grams of Yeast for our homemade pizza dough